-APPROVED: 4/36/82 REVISED AND APPROVED: 11/17/03 REVIEWED and APPROVED: 11/21/16 REVISED and APPROVED: 4/23/18 Back to Top
+REVISED AND APPROVED: 11/17/03 REVIEWED and APPROVED: 11/21/16 REVISED and APPROVED: 4/23/18

 POLICY 185.1 - BOARD STANDING COMMITTEES

 - Committees allow a selected few a better opportunity to explore issues in depth. - Committees permit greater expertise development by these board members. - Recommendations submitted by committees to the board of the whole will have been subjected to the critical review of a number of board members, administrators, and other concerned staff/teaching personnel.